 Historical sites which have been inventoried in the Seaside Rural area include the Tillamook Head Trail, Tillamook Rock (lighthouse), Clark's View (on Tillamook Trail), Indian Beach (Ecola State Park), WWII Memorial (Highway 53 Junction) and an old cemetery on Hill Road in the Hamlet area.
+Map 4. showing the location of historic sites on page following page 14.
 These sites are located on Map 4.

 The Tillamook Head Trail leads south from Seaside over Tillamook Head through Ecola Park and into Cannon Beach.
-Clark's View, at 1,138 feet above sea level, was visited by Captain William Clark while on a trip to Cannon Beach.
+Clark's View, at 1,138 feet above sea level, was visited by

+Captain William Clark while on a trip to Cannon Beach.
 A monument marks the spot.
 Indian Beach is on the site on an early Indian fishing camp.
 These three sites are currently publicly owned and protected.